JBattles1/cs310-tic-tac-toe/README.md

 The game could also have a GUI created for it to involve practice with implementing interfaces.

 # Skills Developed
+Doing this project allowed me to develop expirence with:
 	* Arrays
 	* Loops
+	*